sgmurphy/wordpress-plugins/addon-elements-for-elementor-page-builder/readme.txt

 8. Elementor addon widgets section

 == Changelog ==
+* 1.11.12
+* Fixed : Restructured code of some widgets for better output escaping.

 = 1.12.11 =
 * Fixed : Input sanitization and output escaping added on some of missing fields.